owngoal63/blog/content/post/sweet-potato-and-chorizio-soup.md

 - Chicken Stock cubes

 #### Instructions
-Chop all the above roughly and put into pot with olive oil and a couple of heaped tablesspoons of curry powder.
+Chop all the above roughly and put into pot with olive oil and a couple of heaped tablespoons of curry powder.
 Cook for around 10 minutes on high heat, turning frequently and until all the onions are lightly golden.

 Add 2 stock cubes with 1.8 litres of boiling water.
 Bring to boil and simmer on low heat for 30 minutes.